@eth-optimism/viem and viem packages are an easy way to add bridging functionality to your javascript-based application.

 Supported networks

-If you want to use a network that isn’t included by default, you can simply instantiate the package with the appropriate contract addresses.
+Viem supports any of the OP Stack networks.
+If you want to use a network that isn’t included by default, you can add it to Viem’s chain configurations.Dependencies

 Create a demo project